JetBrains/Qodana/topics/teamcity-plugin-configuration.md

 3. Select **Add build step** and for **Runner type**, specify **Qodana**.

-   Specify additional parameters for Qodana's `docker run` command, which you can also see in the [readme for Qodana IntelliJ Docker Image](qodana-intellij-docker-readme.md).
+   In the following steps, specify additional parameters for Qodana's `docker run` command, which you can also see in the [readme for Qodana IntelliJ Docker Image](qodana-intellij-docker-readme.md).

 4. Select the checkbox next to **Code Inspections** (stands for the Qodana IntelliJ linter).

-   You can disable certain inspections later using [`qodana.yaml`](qodana-yaml.md#exclude-inspection) or [Profile settings](ui-overview.md#Adjust+your+inspection+profile) in your UI report.
+   You can disable certain inspections later using [`qodana.yaml`](qodana-yaml.md#exclude-inspection) or [Profile settings](ui-overview.md#Adjust+your+inspection+profile) in your HTML report.

 5. For **Root of the project for the analysis**, specify the path to your project root where its configuration files are located.
 Leave empty for ??the **Checkout directory** specified on the **Version Control Settings** tab (system agent working directory).